inspurer/inspurer/README.md

 - 🔭 I’m currently ~~working on kuaishou.corp as an android research & development engineer~~ sleeping on my home bed, on yeah~
 - 🌱 I’m a graducation of Central South University
-- 🤔 I’m looking for help with those who want data by using webspider and analysis it，see https://github.com/Python3Spiders/
+- 🤔 I’m looking for helping those who want data by using webspider and analysis it，see https://github.com/Python3Spiders/
-- 💬 Ask me about java & android & data-mining & mini-program & python full stack & data visualization & chrome-plugins
+- 💬 Ask me about java & android & data-mining & mini-program & python full stack & data visualization & chrome-extension

 ### Contact me